derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 The last tremor or earthquake happened 18 km ENE of Bazar-Korgon, Kyrgyzstan, and had a magnitude of 4.3.
-The most intense tremor or earthquake in the last month happened southern Iran and had a magnitude of 6.3, this was updated at 18/11, 2021 02:10.
+The most intense tremor or earthquake in the last month happened 64 km NNW of Bandar Abbas, Iran and had a magnitude of 6.3, this was updated at 18/11, 2021 05:37.
 Thanks stackoverflow!!